Colorado Springs Truck Accident Lawyer

 Trucks cause more deadly accidents than any other vehicle on the road.
 A fully loaded commercial truck can weigh 80,000 pounds.
 If the driver loses control, what you end up with is the functional equivalent of a missile cruising down the highway.

 The bad news is that many truck accidents tend to be serious, and the death rate is high.
-The good news, if you can call it that, is that injury victims can often establish negligence by proving a violation of a trucking regulation — and truckers tend to be well-insured.
+The good news, if you can call it that, is that injury victims can often establish negligence by proving a violation of a trucking regulation — and truck drivers tend to be well-insured.

 Let’s look at a description of types of accidents that commonly involve big rig trucks: